 Verify the PHP version using the following command:

 Congratulations!
 You have successfully installed PHP on CentOS 7.
 Thanks for using this tutorial for installing PHP 5.6 on CentOS 7 systems.
-For additional help or useful information, we recommend you to check the official PHP website.
+For additional help or useful information, we recommend you check the official PHP website.